×

 Click connect to have our partner, Brian, contact you via e-mail and/or phone.

 "I am a booklover, as in a physical book in hand, but now I am filling up my Kindle with more and more.
 I just got Goldoni's La Locandiara ostensibly from Amazon Italy but ordered and paid for in my account in Mexico.
-I've also checked to see what is available on Amazon Italy as far as household goods and even though it's not as extensive a selection as US consumers might like, I saw pretty much everything I need," said one expat in Rome.
+I've also checked to see what is available on Amazon Italy as far as household goods and even though it's not as extensive a selection as US consumers might like, I saw pretty much everything I need," explained one expat living in Rome, Italy.

 View More Answers